nbottenus/REFoCUS/README.md

 This code is based on the algorithms proposed in:

-> Ali, R.; Dahl, J.; Bottenus, N. "Extending Retrospective Encoding For Robust Recovery of the Multistatic Dataset". *Under review*.
+> Ali, R.; Dahl, J.; Bottenus, N. "Extending Retrospective Encoding For Robust Recovery of the Multistatic Dataset". *IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control*, vol. 67, no. 5, pp. 943-956, Dec.
+2019.

 The original (adjoint) REFoCUS algorithm was proposed in: